josefadamcik/josefadamcik.cz/_posts/2019-10-13-in-search-of-the-best-custom-keyboard-layout.md

 ## Testing the layout and building the keyboard

-I have finished the first revision of the keyboard PCB but it will still take some time until I polish the design, order the manufacture and build the keyboard.
+I am finishing the first revision of the keyboard PCB ([KiCad files on github][soflegithub]) but it will still take some time until I polish the design, order the manufacture and build the keyboard.

 But I am already testing the new layout.
-I have modified my Katana60 layout[^4] and added two more configurations (one for Mac and one for Linux) with the layout I described above and I have been already using it for a few weeks.
+I have modified my Katana60 layout[^4] and added two more configurations (one for Mac and one for Linux) with the layout I described above and I have been using it for a few weeks.
 It works quite well and I am getting used to the changes.
-Of course, it's work in progress and will be for some time.
+Of course, it's work in progress.

 I am going to share more about the design of the keyboard in the next article, so if you are interested you can follow me on [Twitter](https://twitter.com/josefadamcik) or use [an old-school RSS feed and subscribe to updates on this blog](https://josef-adamcik.cz/feed.xml).